gdbroman/broman.blog/_posts/2020/2020-08-13-on-being-employable.md

 And then when you’re employed; returning home at noon with 90% of your mental energy already used up, using those 10% that’s left to microwave some processed food and mindlessly consume social media news feeds, slowly lowering your consciousness until your thoughts are down to “hungry - more snacks” and “feeling tired - one more Netflix”.
 Then waking up the next morning to once again squeeze yourself together amongst hundreds of other stressed workers on their way to rectangular cement blocks.

 Dystopian?
 A bit, I’ll admit.
-It’s definitely not _professional_ to point this out anyways.
+I'm definitely not being _professional_ anyways.
 In fact, if a recruiter were to see this, I’d probably be removed from that company’s hiring list.

 What being employable really means can be thought of as a sort of artificial humanism.
 The perfect employee is what you’d get if you instructed a robot to act human.
 Incapable of having negative emotions, only displaying good will and enterprise.
 It's really quite simple: If you feel sad, stuff it in and only let it out if no one can see you.
 Some emotions are even better if you yourself don’t even acknowledge: _Finding your work soul-destroyingly boring?
 Of course you aren’t!_